flutter/website/src/docs/development/platform-integration/add-to-app/performance.md

 ## Loading Flutter

-Both Android/iOS (the 2 supported platforms for integrating into existing apps) and full-Flutter apps and add-to-app patterns have a similar sequence of conceptual loading steps when showing Flutter UI.
+Android and iOS apps (the two supported platforms for integrating into existing apps), full Flutter apps, and add-to-app patterns have a similar sequence of conceptual loading steps when displaying Flutter UI.

 ### Finding the Flutter resources